 Cambridge Research, Education and Training Enterprise Platform for Health Innovation

-This initiative builds on the successful publication and worldwide reception of the Oxford Handbook of Clinical and Healthcare Research by key NNEdPro members as a vehicle to empower all health-related professionals to gain easy access to readily usable research methods and undertake good quality research to add usefully to the evidence base around health and disease.
+This initiative builds on the successful publication and worldwide reception of the Oxford Handbook of Clinical and Healthcare Research in 2016 by key NNEdPro members as a vehicle to empower all health-related professionals to gain easy access to readily usable research methods and undertake good quality research to add usefully to the evidence base around health and disease.

 This initiative launched in Autumn 2018 is linked with the agenda around occupational wellbeing and workplace productivity but will also consider non-nutritional determinants of occupational health and wellbeing.
 WInWIn arose from the NNEdPro Medical Director role as Scientific Committee Chair within the International Commission on Occupational Health.
 Since 2021 a wider team has been brought together to specifically address new and emerging corporate training needs arising from the pandemic.

-These workshops are provided by the NNEdPro Chair (based on training and application experience in medical leadership and management) as well as the NNEdPro Vice-Chair (based on post MBA experience in health and social care) in conjunction with other colleagues in the leadership of the NNEdPro Global Centre.
+Leadership and career development workshops are provided at multiple levels by the NNEdPro Chair (based on training and application experience in medical leadership and management) as well as the NNEdPro Vice-Chair (based on post MBA experience in health and social care) in conjunction with other colleagues in the leadership of the NNEdPro Global Centre.
 The NNEdPro Virtual Core also includes alumni of the European Nutrition Leadership Programme.